Chapter 2: The Honor System

 - assignments that permit students to discuss the assignment or to collaborate, including during group study sessions;

-- all limitations placed on take-home examinations, including use of class or outside materials or discussion with classmates;
+- all limitations placed on take-home or remote examinations, including use of class or outside materials or consulting with classmates or outside sources;

 - use of examinations or other materials from previous sections of the class; and